Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

 where $\alpha$ is the deflection angle, $\gamma$ is called the complex shear and the scalar quantity $\kappa$ is called convergence.
 The spin-parameter $s$ describes the transformation properties of each quantity under rotations of the coordinate frame.

-The regime of weak-gravitational lensing is governed by small distortions in the shape of background galaxies, which are observationally measured as complex ellipticities $\epsilon(\vec{\theta})$.
-Due to the intrinsic ellipticity of galaxies, localized averages over an ensemble of sources are used to separate the lensing signal from random orientations.
-One finds
+The regime of weak gravitational lensing is governed by small distortions in the shape of background galaxies, which are observationally measured as complex ellipticities $\epsilon(\vec{\theta})$.
+Once we introduce the reduced shear